 Being able to communicate with all sorts of people politely and professionally is something that is very important.

 Manual Dexterity and Coordination

 Yes, this one seems a little obvious but you will need to have dexterity and good control of your fine motor skills as plumbers often find themselves contorted and in uncomfortable positions while trying to get at fittings that are difficult to reach.

-Note: There is nothing worse than hiring a professional that loses control and panics when something goes wrong.
+Note: There is nothing worse than hiring a professional who loses control and panics when something goes wrong.